Sofia Kenin: 2022: Injury and hiatus, out of top 200

 Seeded 11th at the Australian Open, Kenin faced and lost to Madison Keys, in straight sets in the first round.
 Because she was defending the maximum points she earned from winning the tournament in 2020 rather than the 70 points she earned from losing in the second round in 2021 (due to the WTA rankings freeze along with the COVID-19 pandemic), her world ranking plummeted to No. 95 when updated following the conclusion of the tournament on 31 January 2022.

-Kenin made her way to the quarterfinals of Adelaide 1 where she lost to the top-seeded Ash Barty, in straight sets.
-This marked her first appearance at a quarterfinal since Melbourne 2021.
+Kenin made her way to the quarterfinals of Adelaide 1 where she lost to the top-seeded Ashleigh Barty in straight sets, marking her first quarterfinal appearance since Melbourne 2021.
 Despite her run in Adelaide, Kenin lost five consecutive first-round matches with four of those five losses coming in straight sets.

-She injured herself and pulled out of all the major tournaments in March, April and May after the Indian Wells Open including the French Open and Wimbledon.
+She injured herself and pulled out of all the tournaments in March, April and May after the Indian Wells Open including the two majors, the French Open and Wimbledon.
 As a result, her ranking dropped outside the top 300.

-2023

-Kenin had a good start for 2023 season by reaching the semifinals at the Hobart International.
-At the 2023 Australian Open, she lost in the first round to Victoria Azarenka in a match lasting more than two hours.

-At the 2023 BNP Paribas Open she defeated Sloane Stephens in the first round.
+She finished the year ranked No. 235.